Drug Safety Clinic

 Our testing appointments now consists of two steps:

-- An initial virtual (telephone) appointment with our clinic physician to review your drug allergy history, medical conditions and current list of medications, and to screen you for symptoms of COVID-19.
+- An initial virtual (video) appointment with our clinic physician to review your drug allergy history, medical conditions and current list of medications.
 As it has often been many months since your initial consultation interview, it is necessary for our physician to update this information.
 If our physician decides that drug allergy testing is appropriate for you, he/she will also review with you what your testing will involve and will tell you which of your medications (if any) to stop before your testing appointment.

-- If you are a candidate for testing, our administrative staff will contact you to book the in-person testing appointment at our clinic.
+- If you are a candidate for testing, our administrative staff will contact you to book the in-person testing appointment at our clinic, if you do not already have a testing appointment scheduled.

 For testing, you will be at our clinic for approximately three hours from the scheduled time of your appointment (this includes time waiting for testing and any delays), then you will be discharged by our clinic physician.